reTHINK-project/specs/messages/data-sync-messages.md

 ###### Resume Subscriptions for a certain user and data schema independently of the Hyperty URL.

-Message sent by Observer Hyperty Instance to the Observer Runtime Sync Manager to resume Object subscriptions for this Hyperty.
+Message sent by Observer Hyperty Instance to the Observer Runtime Sync Manager to resume Object subscriptions for a certain user and data schema independently of the HypertyURL.

 ```
 "id" : 1,